danieLLeonte/Expense-Tracker/README.md

 ## General Info
 **Expense Tracker App, built with React and Redux.<br/>
 The app allows you to set budgets for various categories, and track transactions in those categories.
-It then sums your spending in each category to calculate the amount of money that remains to be spent.
+It then sums your spending in each category to calculate the amount of money that remains to be spent.**

-<a href="" target="_blank" >👉</a>**
+<a href="" target="_blank" >👉🎯👈</a>

 ![](./screencast/overview.png)
 ***